theshivrajpatil/California-House-Pricing-Project/README.md

 # Further Preprocessing & Handling Missing Data
 Before feeding your data into a machine learning algorithm, you need to clean and prepare it.

+# Handling Categorical values
+Most machine learning algorithms work best with numerical data.
+But real-world datasets often contain categorical or text attributes.
+Let’s understand how to handle these in Scikit-Learn using the ocean_proximity column from the California housing dataset as an example.